pmcgrenery/WxBrief/TESTING.md

 | 1920 x 1080 | Common Large Desktop Monitor | XXL |
 | 2560 x 1440 | 5K desktop monitor  | XXL |

-### Header
+### Header & Menu

-- The navigation links were tested to ensure that they work correctly on each page.
-- Checked that the logo brand links to the home page from each page.
+- Checked that clicking on the logo icon navigates to the home page from each page.
-- Checked the navigation links work on smaller devices when the navbar collapses to a burger menu.
-- Checked the underline from the left works on each link on each page and does not extend beyond the writing itself.
-- Checked the current page relates to the correct link and that the applicable link appears slightly heavier than the other links.
-- Checked the navigation links stay to the right on both small and large devices.
+- Checked the burger menu animates well on all devices.
-- Checked the header collapses to a burger menu at a point that allows the nav links to be accommodated comfortably before they collapse.
+- Checked that clicking the burger menu opens up the menu on all pages.
-- Checked that the burger menu icon appears to the right on the smallest devices.
+- Checked the menu links lead to the correct pages.
-- Checked that the navigation links and logo have a font size that appears in proportion when viewed on large devices.
+- Checked the logo is legible and an appropriate size on all devices.
-- Checked that the burger menu, when pressed, diplays the links and hides the links when pressed a second time.
-- Checked the header appears the same size on all pages.
+- Checked the header becomes opaque when the user scrolls down.
-- Checked that pressing tab logically brings you from left to right.

 <figure>
 <img src="docs/header-desktop.png" style="width:600px"><br/>